luyadev/luya.io/docs/guide/cms/blocktypes.md

 }
 ```

 The above example would generate 1 row with 2 columns.
 As bootstrap 4 has max 12 cols the first column would be larger then the second.
-Now you can enable `luya\cms\base\InternalBaseBlock::$isContainer` which will render the placeholders nicely and different to casual blocks.
+Now you can enable <class name="luya\cms\base\InternalBaseBlock" prop="isContainer" /> which will render the placeholders nicely and different to casual blocks.

 ::: danger $isContainer has no admin view
-When enabling the `luya\cms\base\InternalBaseBlock::$isContainer` the `luya\cms\base\InternalBaseBlock::admin()` output wont have **no effect** and is not rendered!
+When enabling the <class name="luya\cms\base\InternalBaseBlock" prop="isContainer" /> the <class name="luya\cms\base\InternalBaseBlock" method="admin" /> output wont have **no effect** and is not rendered!
 :::

 ![block with placeholders](../img/block-placeholders.png)